JacobPaxton/data_science_notes/notes_v2.md

 - Union: combines two tables by selecting all rows of both tables.
 - Intersect: combines two tables by selecting only rows common to both tables.
 - Difference: combines two tables by selecting rows that appear in one table but not the other.
+### Normal Forms
+- Normalization is the process of *decomposing* tables into more tables that each have a higher normal form
+- Normalization is mainly used for tables with high variability; static-ish tables can be queried faster if they’re NOT normalized!!
+    * Undoing normalization is called “denormalization”; be careful in doing this!!
+- First normal form
+    * Previous form: unstructured data
+    * Now clean: All unique rows/columns, 1 value/cell, values in column domain
+    * Still dirty: one or more columns are not fully dependent on the primary key (has partial dependency, or none)
+    * To do: move dependent columns out to their own table with foreign key
+- Second normal form
+    * Previous form: All unique rows/cols, 1 value/cell, values in column domain, but partial dependencies
+    * Now clean: all columns are fully dependent on the primary key (no more partial dependency)
+    * Still dirty: one or more columns can be guessed from another non-key column (has transitive dependency)
+    * To do: move the guess-able columns to their own table with foreign key
+- Third normal form
+    * Previous form: All unique rows/cols, 1 value/cell, values in column domain, no partial dependency, but transitive dependency
+    * Now clean: No columns guessable from other non-keys (no more transitive dependency)
+    * Still dirty: Part/all of the primary key is dependent on 1+ non-key column(s)
+    * To do: move the offending portion of the primary key (and copy the column(s) it depends on) out into new tables
+- Boyce Codd normal form
+    * Previous form: All unique rows/cols, 1 value/cell, values in column domain, no partial/transitive depend, but nonkey -> key
+    * Now clean: No portion of primary key is dependent on a non-key column
+    * Still dirty: multivalued dependence
+- Fourth normal form: removed multivalued dependence (two independent plural attributes) (rare)
+- Fifth normal form: removed join dependence (table-to-table dependency where one table has more columns) (rare)

 [[Return to Top]](#table-of-contents)